WilsonJoseph-qs/city-policy-economics-simulation/README.md

 # NYC Welfare Policy Fiscal Simulation (10-Year Monte Carlo Model)

 This project builds a 10-year fiscal simulation to evaluate whether a hypothetical New York City mayor’s large-scale social welfare programs are financially sustainable.
-The model uses **Monte Carlo simulation (20,000 runs)** to capture uncertainty, volatility, cost drift, and rare economic shocks—similar to techniques used in quantitative finance and public policy analysis.
+The model uses **Monte Carlo simulation (20,000 runs)** to capture uncertainty, volatility, cost drift, and rare economic shocks, similar to techniques used in quantitative finance and public policy analysis.

 ---